Jeomon/Meta-Agent-with-More-Agents/src/agent/react/prompt.md

 ### **Final Answer Format:**
 1. Ensure that the final answer is provided in a markdown format to enhance readability and presentation.

-Note: Only the final answer is in markdown format; everything else is in plain text.
+**NOTE**: Your response must strictly follow either `Option 1`, `Option 2`, or `Option 3` and no additional text or explanations are allowed.
+Only the final answer is in markdown format; everything else is in plain text.